omar-florez/scratch_mlp/docs/index.md

 **backpropagation technique** responsible for updating trainable parameters.
 Let’s explore this algorithm to see the internal functioning of a neural network using **LEGO pieces as a modular analogy**, one brick at a time.

-## Why is this Important?

-**Because debugging machine learning models is a complex task**.
-In my experience mathematical models do not often work as expected the first time giving for example low accuracy for new data, long training times, consume too much memory, show a large amount of false negatives, returns NaN predictions, etc. But if you understand the internal parts of the algorithm, you will quickly know what to change first and **define an strategy to test invariants and expected behaviors of the algorithm**:
+Why should I read this? **Because debugging machine learning models is a complex task**.
+In my experience, mathematical models do not often work as expected on first try.
+They may give low accuracy for new data, spending long training times or too much memory, showing a large number of false negatives, returning NaN predictions, etc. But if you understand the internal parts of the algorithm, you will quickly know **what to change first and define an strategy** to test invariants and expected behaviors that you know are part the algorithm:
  - If it takes so much time to train, it is maybe be a good idea to increase the size of a minibatch to reduce the variance in the examples and thus to help the algorithm to converge
  - NaN predictions often indicate that the algorithm received small gradients the negative